Risk Factors Dashboard

 We enter into fixed-price contracts, which could subject us to losses if we have cost overruns.

 Estimating costs to complete fixed-price development contracts is generally subject to more uncertainty than fixed-price production contracts.
 Many of these development programs have highly complex designs and technical challenges.
-Many of these development programs have highly complex designs.
 In addition, technical or quality issues could lead to schedule delays and cost impacts, which could increase our estimated cost to perform the work or reduce our estimated price, either of which could result in a material charge or otherwise adversely affect our financial condition.
-In addition, technical or quality issues that arise during development could lead to schedule delays and higher costs to complete, which could result in a material charge or otherwise adversely affect our financial condition.

 We enter into cost-type contracts, which also carry risks.

-Our BDS and BGS defense businesses generated approximately 42% and 35% of their 2023 revenues from cost-type contracting arrangements.
+Our BDS and BGS defense businesses generated approximately 46% and 37% of their 2024 revenues from cost-type contracting arrangements.
 Some of these are development programs that have complex design and technical challenges.
 These cost-type programs typically have award or incentive fees that are subject to uncertainty and may be earned over extended periods.
 In these cases the associated financial risks are primarily reduced award or incentive fees, lower profit rates or program cancellation if cost, schedule or technical performance issues arise.
-In these cases the associated financial risks are primarily in reduced fees, lower profit rates or program cancellation if cost, schedule or technical performance issues arise.
 Examples of programs with cost-type contracts include Ground-based Midcourse Defense, Proprietary and Space Launch System programs.
-Programs whose contracts are primarily cost-type include Ground-based Midcourse Defense, Proprietary and Space Launch System programs.

 We enter into contracts that include in-orbit incentive payments that subject us to risks.